 - In a large bowl, sift together the flour, baking powder, nutmeg, sugar and salt.

-- In a medium bowl whisk together the buttermilk, egg, vanilla, melted butter, and food coloring.
+- In a medium bowl whisk together the buttermilk, egg, vanilla, and melted butter.
 Pour the wet ingredients into the dry ingredients and stir until just combined.
 Stir in the sprinkles.
 Be careful not to overmix.
 Overmixing may cause the sprinkles to bleed.

 - Use a piping bag or zip lock bag with a corner snipped off or spoon to fill the dough into the molds evenly.
 For average sized baked donuts, fill molds half full.
 For larger donuts, fill them between 2/3 and 3/4 full.